 Every month, we connect our customers with subject matter experts to help inform their decision-making.
 Whether it’s launching a new product, entering a new market, or conducting due diligence.
 Discover how we leveraged our AI search technology to source leading specialists across the globe to support our customers in the January edition of our top 10 most notable expert requests blog post.

-1. Neurosurgeons specialising in cutting-edge electrotherapies spur market research
+1. Neurosurgeons specializing in cutting-edge electrotherapies spur market research

 Stereoelectroencephalography (SEEG) is a minimally invasive surgical procedure that uses electrodes to identify areas of the brain where epileptic seizures originate.
 When the source of the seizure is found, another brain surgery can be planned to help get seizures under control.